Pyotr Berestov: Early military career

-Born into a large peasant family in the aptly-named village of Berestovo, Berestov obtained an elementary and some secondary education before going to work at age 14 as a sawyer.
+Born into a large peasant family of Russian ethnicity in the aptly-named village of Berestovo, Berestov obtained an elementary and some secondary education before going to work at age 14 as a sawyer.
 In February, 1917, he was drafted into the Imperial Russian Army, just as the Russian Revolution was beginning.
 He was promoted to the rank of junior non-commissioned officer in the 165th Reserve Infantry Regiment at Simbirsk, and participated in revolutionary demonstrations both there and in Petrograd.
 In February, 1918, he was demobilized.

 Berestov returned home, and worked his father's farm until he was drafted again in November, now into the 38th Rifle Regiment of the Red Army, in the town of Glazov.
 By 1920 he had taken part in fighting against the forces of A.V.
 Kolchak, done a course for infantry leaders at Kazan, and served as a machine-gun platoon commander in 4th Rifle Division's 12th Rifle Regiment in the war with Poland.
 During the war, Berestov became a company commander in August 1920.